ono-midori/ono-midori.github.io/techs/libevent.md

 ### Locale-independent string manipulation functions

-Sometimes, when implementing ASCII-based protocols, you want to manipulate strings according to ASCII’s notion of character type, regardless of your current locale.
+Sometimes, when implementing ASCII-based protocols, you want to manipulate strings according to ASCII's notion of character type, regardless of your current locale.
 Libevent provides a few functions to help with this:

 ```c++
 int evutil_ascii_strcasecmp(const char *str1, const char *str2);